Virtusan

 Journeys + Tools = Practices

-The next step was to build a system that would allow users to easily customise their own routine based on their favourite practices.
-I facilitated a few brainstorming sessions with the team in order to explore potential solutions.
+The next step was to build a system that enables users to easily customise their own routine based on their favourite practices.

 Step 1: sketches